ICTQual Level 2 Certificate in Health and Safety in Food Service

 The course is ideal for learners currently working in, or planning to work in, food preparation, catering, hospitality, or food retail environments.
 It is also suitable for those wishing to progress beyond a Level 1 qualification.

 ICTQual Level 2 Certificate in Health and Safety in Food Service is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But the final decision is made by ATC.